-Stories about entertainers, professional athletes or lottery winners who blow through huge amounts of money in short amounts of time are common.
+We have all heard the stories about entertainers, professional athletes or lottery winners who blow through vast amounts of money in short amounts of time.

-Many of us in the financial planning industry call this Sudden Wealth Syndrome – a very real experience surrounding new or sudden wealth.
-The truth is that anyone who is fortunate enough to receive a windfall, whether it be $50,000, $500,000, one million or more, are at risk of mishandling their money and regretting financial decisions.
+This behavior is so typical that it has a name: Sudden Wealth Syndrome and it is many times accompanied by stress, guilt, social isolation, mistrust, and poor spending habits.
+The truth is that anyone who is fortunate enough to receive a windfall, whether it be $50,000, $500,000, one million or more, (it’s all relative) are at risk of mishandling their money and regretting financial decisions.

-Quick tip on how to avoid this disaster: Make a spending ‘dream’ list… and then pare it down to realistic priorities before you write the checks.
+I have also witnessed the feelings of despair and guilt that inevitably arise after the euphoric phase is over and the money has dwindled.
+Quick tip on how to avoid this disaster: Make a spending ‘dream’ list and then pare it down to realistic priorities before you write the checks.

 Is it possible to not get caught in the sudden wealth trap?
 Yes, but it will take discipline.